Mussorgsky – Khovanshchina

 Conductor: Kazushi Ono.
 Production: Stein Winge.
 Ivan Khovansky: Willard White.
 Andreï Khovansky: Pär Lindskog.
 Vassily Golitzin: Glenn Winslade.
 Shaklovity: Ronnie Johansen.
 Dossifei: Anatoli Kocherga.
 Marfa: Elena Zaremba.
 Emma: Helène Bernardy.

 If I say once again how rarely, at the opera, everything comes together right, I’ll be blackballed by friends for repeating myself.
-Or maybe, this time, for contradicting myself, as in a weekend of opera in Paris and Brussels two out of three were winners (Jenufa, cf my review, and now La Monnaie's Khovanshchina, the rotten apple being J. Miller’s production of La Traviata, despite Patricia Racette's efforts to make the best of a bad job).
+Or maybe, this time, for contradicting myself, as in a weekend of opera in Paris and Brussels two out of three were winners (Jenufa, cf my report, and now La Monnaie's Khovanshchina, the rotten apple being J. Miller’s production of La Traviata, despite Patricia Racette's efforts to make the best of a bad job).

 With Jenufa, at the Châtelet in Paris , the plot was delivered with the unity, simplicity and force of Greek tragedy.
 With Khovanshchina in Brussels, we had a real socio-political epic.
 Jenufa worked through economy of means and individual acting skills to weave a private, family drama.
 Economy of means would hardly apply to Khovanshina, although success probably lies in avoiding overcomplicated staging to avoid further complicating the plot, and otherwise handling the crowds convincingly.